Dog Boarding: What You Need to Know in 2026

 Why Does Dog Boarding Matter?

-Good boarding matters because dogs feel change through their bodies.
-A loud room, a slick floor, or a late meal can show up as pacing, loose stool, or skipped food.
+Boarding matters because dogs feel change through their bodies.
+A loud room, slick floor, late meal, or rough play group can show up as pacing, loose stool, or skipped food.

-Your goal isn't the fanciest building.
+Your goal is not the fanciest building.
 Your goal is a stay where your dog eats, drinks, rests, goes potty, and acts close to normal.
-You should get updates that prove those things happened.
+You also need updates that prove those things happened.

 How Does Dog Boarding Work?